kingston-hackSpace/DHT/README.md

 ----
 # TUTORIAL

-In this tutorial, we will conver the DHT11 only.
+In this tutorial, we will cover the DHT11 only.

 ----
 ### HARDWARE